Perturbation theory of rotating scalar fields and vacuum insensitivity to rotation: Introduction

-The development of the perturbation theory under rotation is essential to comprehensively elucidate the rotational response of vacuum~\cite{Davies:1996ks}.
-In a noninteracting theory, the causality constraint prohibits the visible rotational effect at zero temperature~\cite{Vilenkin:1980zv, Ambrus:2015lfr}.
-This is a result of the infrared energy gap $\epsilon_\mathrm{IR}$ overwhelming the rotation-induced effective chemical potential $\mu_\mathrm{rot}$, as the mass threshold overcoming the real chemical potential~\cite{Ebihara:2016fwa}.
-The same vacuum property under rotation seems to be inherited by an interacting theory, as the Silver-Blaze phenomenon in finite-density QCD is.
-This argument, however, is subtle.
-Indeed, since $\mu_\mathrm{rot}$ is mode dependent in contrast to the real chemical potential, the competition between $\epsilon_\mathrm{IR}$ and $\mu_\mathrm{rot}$ can be modified by the angular-momentum exchange in a vertex.
-Revealing the rotational response of the perturbative vacuum is a prerequisite for understanding that of nonperturbative QCD vacuum, which would dictate the impact of external rotation on the phase transition~\cite{Braguta:2023yjn,Mameda:2023sst}.
+Another important characteristic of rotating systems is the rotational effect on vacuum.
+In a noninteracting theory, the finite-size effect required to respect the causality constraint prohibits any visible rotational effect at zero temperature~\cite{Vilenkin:1980zv, Davies:1996ks, Ambrus:2015lfr}.
+While this is analogous to the Silver-Blaze phenomenon, where the mass threshold overcomes the real chemical potential, its underlying mechanism is a more subtle competition between two mode-dependent quantities: the infrared energy gap $\epsilon_\mathrm{IR}$ and the rotation-induced effective chemical potential $\mu_\mathrm{rot}$~\cite{Ebihara:2016fwa}.
+A natural but nontrivial question is, hence, whether this vacuum insensitivity to rotation is inherited by an interacting theory; interactions allowing angular-momentum exchange at vertices could in principle alter the subtle competition between $\epsilon_\mathrm{IR}$ and $\mu_\mathrm{rot}$.
+Revealing the correct rotational response of the vacuum in an interacting theory is essential for field-theoretical studies of rotating matter, including the impact of the finite-size effect in rotating systems.

-In this paper, we formulate the perturbation theory of the finite-temperature $\lambda\phi^4$ theory under rigid rotation.
-This simplest interacting theory becomes the foundation on the studies of rotating matter descried by any other theories.
-In addition, the formulation for the spinless fields clarifies the contribution from the orbital-rotation coupling, which is more nontrivial than the spin-rotation coupling.
+In this paper, we formulate the finite-temperature perturbation theory for the $\lambda\phi^4$ theory under rigid rotation by employing the Fourier-Bessel basis.
+This perturbation theory shows that due to the finite-size effect, the vacuum insensitivity to rotation is observed up to $\mathcal{O}(\lambda^2)$.
+Our formulation for the spinless field not only becomes a foundation on analyses based on any other theories and models, but also clarifies the contribution from the orbital-rotation coupling.